 There is more information available on the Propel website.

 Kelly ticked the box when she applied to study sociology at the University of Sunderland.
 The support she received was vital to helping her succeed in her undergraduate degree and she's now gone on to achieve a Masters degree.

 Support the campaign

-The Tick the Box campaign aims to make sure young people know that it is important to tick the care experienced box on their UCAS application, so their applications can be processed fairly and they can access the right support at university.
+The Tick the Box campaign aims to make sure young people know that it is important to tick the care experienced box on their UCAS application, so their applications can be processed fairly and they can access the right support.

-Schools and colleges have a huge role to play in encouraging young people to apply to university.
-By speaking to your local school or college about ticking the box, you can make spread the word and encourage more young people to access the support to which they’re entitled.
+Schools and colleges have a huge role to play in encouraging young people to apply to UCAS.
+Please help to spread the word by speaking to your local school or college about ticking the box.

-- If you have a child at the school, you may want to introduce yourself and explain why the Tick the Box campaign is important to you.
+- If you have a child at the school or college, you may want to introduce yourself and explain why the Tick the Box campaign is important to you.

 - If you'd like any more information or support, call us on 020 7620 6424 or email email@example.com.